 Here’s Sam’s post of Alternative Trans-Stories.

 There is no shortage of stories in the media of how wonderful it is to transition from one sex to another.
 But the microphone never seems to be handed to the people who did transition and then came to see a better way for themselves.
-This lack has been addressed by Pure Passion Media/Mastering Life Ministries in their 105-minute documentary, Tranzformed: Finding Peace with Your God-Given Gender, now available on DVD.
+This lack has been addressed by Pure Passion Media/Mastering Life Ministries in their 105-minute documentary, Tranzformed: Finding Peace with Your God-Given Gender, now available to stream.
 I have posted before about alternative experiences, but this movie presents us with a cornucopia of stories of going all the way and back again.

 The production inserts a few authorities speaking about the matter.
 These include a Reformed Theological Seminary professor — Go RTS! — and some great footage of Joseph Nicolosi before he died, combined with some helpful history narrative, but the real treasure is the fairly in-depth treatment of fifteen sincere souls, opening up their lives to us and explaining what took them into trans-land and how they traveled thence to gender affirmation.
 Spoiler alert: Jesus Christ plays a starring role.